AnomMAN: Detect Anomaly on Multi-view Attributed Networks: The Proposed Method

 \subsection{Information Fusion on Multi-view Attributed Networks}

-The latent representation set $\mathbf{Z}$ captures different behavior actions of users in different views according to the multi-view attributed networks encoder.
-Generally, each node in multi-view attributed networks contains various kinds of semantic information and view-specific node representations can only reflect information of nodes from a specific view.
+The latent representation set $\mathbf{Z}$ captures different {behaviors} of users in different views according to the multi-view attributed {network} encoder.
+Generally, each node {on} multi-view attributed networks contains various kinds of semantic information, and view-specific node representations can only reflect the information of nodes from a specific view.
 To learn a more comprehensive representation, we fuse representations from all views together.
 Therefore, we consider relationships among all these views and define the importance of them to get a uniform representation of networks.

-In this paper, we adopt attention mechanism \cite{vaswani2017attention} to fuse latent representations from all views together.
-According to each latent representation $\mathbf{z}_{i}^{(\varphi_k)}$ of node $v_i$ in view ${\varphi_{k}}$, the representation of node $v_i$ after the information fusion operation can be formulated as:
+In this paper, we adopt the attention mechanism to fuse the latent representations from all views together.
+According to each latent representation ${\mathbf{z}}^{(\varphi_{k})}_i$ of node $v_i$ in view ${\varphi_{k}}$, the representation of node $v_i$ after the information fusion operation can be formulated as: